Has The Trade War Taken A Bite Out Of China's Economy? Yes — But It's Complicated

 "I think there's a pretty major impact if you just look at the numbers," says Victor Shih, a political economist at the University of California, San Diego, who studies the Chinese economy.
 China exports more goods to the U.S. than to any other country in the world, and those exports have dropped by more than 12% this year alone, he says.

 That drop has clearly hit the Chinese manufacturing sector.
-Industrial output in China fell to its lowest level in 17 years this summer.
+Industrial output growth in China fell to its lowest level in 17 years this summer.

 On top of the trade war, China's economic growth has been slowing down for years.
 It's difficult to pinpoint exactly how many of China's current economic troubles are due to the trade war or the existing slump.
 But tariffs have undoubtedly contributed to slower growth since the early months of 2018, when the economic standoff began, experts on the Chinese economy say.